nuts-foundation/irma-web-glue/README.md

 ### Customizing

-You can override some behaviour, any `irmajs` options and all the strings used in the front-end (for example to implement translations).
+You can override some behaviour, most `irmajs` options and all the strings used in the front-end (for example to implement translations).
 See `src/irma-web-glue.js`, `src/frontends/irma-web.js` and `src/backends/irmajs.js` for all options.
 An example: